 Guts UK Development Grants

 Guts UK Development Grants are awards for translational or proof of concept research in any area of gastroenterology.
-This grant call is closed and will reopen in June 2019.
+This grant call opens on Monday 17th June 2019 and will close at 5pm on 19th August 2019.

 Applications will be assessed for plausibility, feasibility, importance, originality, suitability of research team, as well as for the potential to elicit clinically useful results, further funding and/or follow up studies.